UA-Carpentries-Workshops/2019-02-23-Tucson/index.md

             </li>
             <li>
                 <strong>
-                Select “Use the nano editor by default” and click on “Next”.
+                Ensure “Use the nano editor by default” is selected and click on “Next”.
                 </strong>
             </li>
             {% comment %} Adjusting your PATH environment {% endcomment %}
             <li>
-                Keep "Use Git from the Windows Command Prompt" selected and click on "Next".
+                Ensure "Git from the command line and also from 3rd-party software" is selected and click on "Next".
-                If you forgot to do this programs that you need for the workshop will not work properly.
+                If you forget to do this programs that you need for the workshop will not work properly.
                 If this happens rerun the installer and select the appropriate option.
             </li>
             {% comment %} Choosing the SSH executable {% endcomment %}
-                <li>Keep "Use the OpenSSL Library" selected and click on "Next".
+                <li>Ensure "Use the OpenSSL Library" is selected and click on "Next".
             </li>
             {% comment %} Configuring the line ending conversions {% endcomment %}
             <li>
-                Keep "Checkout Windows-style, commit Unix-style line endings" selected and click on "Next".
+                Ensure "Checkout Windows-style, commit Unix-style line endings" is selected and click on "Next".
             </li>
             {% comment %} Configuring the terminal emulator to use with Git Bash {% endcomment %}
             <li>
               <strong>
-                Select "Use Windows' default console window" and click on "Next".
+                Ensure "Use Windows' default console window" is selected and click on "Next".
               </strong>
             </li>
             {% comment %} Configuring experimental performance tweaks {% endcomment %}
              <li>
-                 Keep "Enable file system caching" and "Enable Git Credential Manager" selected and click on "Next".
+                 Ensure "Enable file system caching" and "Enable Git Credential Manager" is selected and click on "Next".
             </li>
             <li>Click on "Install".</li>
             {% comment %} Installing {% endcomment %}